The General's Daughter (film)

 The General's Daughter is a 1999 American mystery thriller film directed by Simon West and written by Christopher Bertolini and William Goldman, based on the 1992 novel by Nelson DeMille.
-It stars John Travolta, Madeleine Stowe, James Cromwell, Timothy Hutton, Clarence Williams III, and James Woods.
+It stars John Travolta and Madeleine Stowe, with James Cromwell, Timothy Hutton, Clarence Williams III, and James Woods in supporting roles.
 The plot concerns the mysterious death of the daughter of a prominent Army general.

-The General's Daughter received negative reviews from critics, but was a box-office success, grossing $149.7 million worldwide against an estimated budget of $60 to $95 million.
+The General's Daughter was released in theaters in the United States on June 18, 1999, by Paramount Pictures.
+It received negative reviews from critics, but was a box-office success, grossing $150 million worldwide against an estimated budget of $60–95 million.

 Plot

-Chief Warrant Officer Paul Brenner, an undercover agent of the United States Army Criminal Investigation Division Command, masquerades as First Sergeant Frank White to broker an illegal arms trade with a self-proclaimed freedom fighter.
-At Fort MacCallum, Georgia, Brenner gets a flat tire, and Captain Elisabeth Campbell, a psychological operations officer and the daughter of Lieutenant General Joseph "Fighting Joe" Campbell, the base commander, helps him change it.
-The next evening, she is found murdered.
+Chief Warrant Officer Paul Brenner, an undercover agent of the United States Army Criminal Investigation Division Command (CID), masquerades as First Sergeant Frank White to broker an illegal arms trade with a self-proclaimed freedom fighter.
+At Fort MacCallum, Georgia, he gets a flat tire, and Captain Elisabeth Campbell, a psychological operations officer and the daughter of Lieutenant General Joseph "Fighting Joe" Campbell, the base commander, helps him change it.

+The next evening, Elisabeth is found murdered.
 The base provost marshal, Colonel William Kent, secures the crime scene.
 Brenner and rape specialist Warrant Officer Sara Sunhill are brought in to investigate.
 Elisabeth's records show her grades plummeted in her second year at West Point.

 Denied permission to search Elisabeth's house, Brenner and Sunhill break in and find a room containing video and BDSM equipment.
 An intruder attacks them and removes the videotapes.
 Elisabeth's superior officer, Colonel Robert Moore, is arrested when he refuses to answer Brenner's questions.

 When Sunhill is attacked at the crime scene in an attempt to intimidate the investigators, she notices an assailant wearing a silver claddagh ring which identifies him as Captain Jake Elby.
 At gunpoint, Elby confesses Elisabeth was sexually promiscuous as part of an extensive "psychological warfare" campaign against her father.
-Kent releases Moore from jail, confining him to quarters on the base, where Brenner and Sunhill find Moore him dead of a bullet to the head.
-Campbell's adjutant, Colonel George Fowler, attempts to close the investigation, stating Moore killed himself out of guilt, but Brenner, doubting it was suicide, insists on continuing the investigation.
+Kent releases Moore from jail, confining him to quarters on the base.

+There, Brenner and Sunhill find Moore dead of a bullet to the head.
+Campbell's adjutant, Colonel George Fowler, attempts to close the investigation, stating Moore killed himself out of guilt.
+However Brenner, doubting it was suicide, insists on continuing the investigation.